A college in upheaval: War on 'woke' sparks fear in Florida

 Students and faculty say America should take note because the transformation at New College could become a blueprint with national implications as DeSantis gears up for a likely presidential bid.

-Her roommate Olivia Pare, a second-year biology major, wishes the politicians would leave their school alone.
-“My biggest frustration is the way it is impacting my education.
-I am here to learn.
-I am not here to be more woke — whatever that is,” Pare said.
-When she does research in the organic chemistry lab, “we’re not talking about organic chemistry anymore — we’re talking about whether my professor will get her tenure approved.”

 In January, DeSantis and his allies overhauled the 13-member Board of Trustees and installed a majority of conservative figures.
-The new trustees promptly fired the college president and replaced her with a Republican politician, the first of several administrators to lose their jobs.
+The new trustees promptly fired the college president and replaced her with a Republican politician.
 Next, they dismantled the office of diversity and equity.
-They have not revealed future plans but trustees have posted vague warnings on social media like: “You will see changes in 120 days.”

 Changes so far have come in tandem with a new bill DeSantis unveiled Jan.
 31 aimed at overhauling higher education in Florida.
 The bill would ban gender studies majors and minors, eliminate diversity programs and any hiring based on diversity, weaken tenure protections and put all hiring decisions in the hands of each university’s board of trustees.

 The effect at New College has been chilling and disruptive.
-Students and faculty compare the upheaval to a “hostile takeover” that feels even more jarring because of what the school has represented to so many students for so many years: a haven of open-mindedness and acceptance in a place of idyllic beauty, with palm-tree-lined paths along a stretch of white-sand coast.
+Students and faculty compare the upheaval to a “hostile takeover."
+It feels even more jarring because the school is for many students a haven of open-mindedness and acceptance in a place of idyllic beauty, with palm-tree-lined paths along a stretch of white-sand coast.

 “It felt very much like New College was a little bubble in Florida,” said Willem Aspinall, 19, an environmental studies major who grew up in a Chicago suburb.
 “Now it feels like that has kind of been burst.
 The campus feels a lot less safe now.”

 New College has its problems.
-The college performs poorly in certain state metrics, including a decline in enrollment until last year.
-Students complain of mold in dorms, broken elevators and other delayed maintenance because of years of underfunding.
-Some students say they would welcome more conservative students to balance the left-leaning student body.
+Enrollment was declining until last year.
+Students complain of mold in dorms, broken elevators and other delayed maintenance.
+Some students say they would welcome more conservative students.
 DeSantis and the new trustees cite the challenges as justification for the state intervention.

-“We will be shutting down low-performing, ideologically-captured academic departments and hiring new faculty,” Rufo said in one tweet.
-“The student body will be recomposed over time: some current students will self-select out, others will graduate; we’ll recruit new students who are mission-aligned.”
-He and others have posted plans to “redesign the curriculum” with a goal of making the school more politically conservative.

 Some students are fleeing, for schools that feel safer.
-Many on campus have voiced a concern that the politically charged spotlight on their school could invite danger.
 Several professors who asked not to be named are sending out resumes.
-Trustee meetings have become a focal point of student protests, and the only source of information on the school’s fate.

 New College has long been an anomaly in a state filled with large public universities.
-It has barely 700 students, no fraternities or sororities and no football team.
-It is Florida’s designated honors college and produces an impressive number of the state’s Fulbright scholars.
-It has a uniquely self-directed curriculum that allows students to design individualized majors.
+It has barely 700 students, no fraternities or sororities, and no football team.
 The average class size is 11 students.
 There are no letter grades; students get detailed “narrative evaluations” as part of a pass-fail system.

 The academic freedom is mirrored by a student body that feels free to express itself, say students and faculty, who describe New College as a haven for brainy kids who are high-achieving and intellectually curious.
 Some were the quiet kids in high school, or were bullied for being queer or different, or struggled socially because of autism or other disabilities.
-Some were homeschooled or come from alternative educational backgrounds that led them to be self-directed in their schooling.
-They arrived at New College and felt welcome in a way they never had before, say parents, students and faculty.
+They arrived at New College and felt welcome in a way they never had before.

-There is a long table in the center of the New College dining hall that epitomizes the school’s culture of acceptance, according to several students.
-People sitting there invite newcomers to come join them.
-Anyone walking in knows they never need to eat alone.

 “It is one of the most unique places I think that exists in American higher education,” says Elizabeth C. Leininger, a neuroscientist and associate biology professor, who knows all her students by name.
 She compares an education at New College to small, private liberal arts schools at a fraction of the cost.
 In-state tuition at New College is $7,000 and out-of-state is $30,000, but many students get scholarships that cut tuition by at least half.

-“It’s been such a long road, and I finally felt like I could see light at the end of the tunnel,” said White, who recognizes in herself feelings of anxiety and depression as she worries if Lola will find her path again.
-“Now it feels like everything has blown up.”
-She adds, “I’m trying to put on a brave face for her.”

-Two of Lola’s friends are transferring out of New College.
-Lola has struggled lately with panic attacks, stress and difficulty concentrating on schoolwork.
-But for now, she plans to stay.
-“I can do it, but there will be repercussions on my mental health.”

-Meanwhile, students and faculty are noticing new restrictions they worry are aimed at curtailing freedom of expression.
-Faculty received a memo recently with new recommended guidelines for email signatures: They “should only include” name, title, college address, logo and phone number, which faculty see as a ruling that disallows pronouns.
+Students and faculty are noticing new restrictions they worry are aimed at curtailing freedom of expression.
+Faculty received a memo recently with new recommended guidelines for email signatures.
+They say the signature “should only include” name, title, college address and phone number, which faculty see as a ruling that disallows pronouns.
 An event known as V.I.P.
-Weekend that was organized by the diversity and equity office to host prospective students overnight was also abruptly canceled.
-And maintenance crews recently were instructed to wash away chalk drawings and messages that covered a campus overpass, part of a longstanding tradition of eclectic artwork and expression.
+Weekend that was organized by the diversity and equity office to host prospective students was abruptly canceled.
+And maintenance crews were recently instructed to wash away chalk drawings and messages that covered a campus overpass.
 Many of the chalk messages voiced outrage at DeSantis and the new trustees or carried messages of support, such as: “Diversity is our strength.”

 “I’m concerned they’re going to take a school that does not indoctrinate students and turn it into a school that does.”